Magnetme/nagios-parser-docker-api/README.md

 | `/services/:service` | Yes | Returns service information about services with the specified service name |
 | `/services` | Yes | Returns service information on all services |
 | `/contacts` | No | Returns all contact information |

+### Encoding

+Note that host and service names are __case-sensitive__.
+In case host or service names contain special characters, these need to be encoded (use the Javascript implementation of `encodeURIComponent` for this).

 ## Websockets